Skip to main content

 • Head halters can provide better control and safety for some dogs.
 A proper fit with gentle leash handling and positive reinforcement training is required to make a head halter successful.
 Some dogs may find the head halters aversive, which means it is not the right tool for them.

-• Hookworm is a parasitic infection of the gastrointestinal tract of dogs.
-Their name is derived from the hook-like mouthparts they use to anchor themselves to the lining of the intestinal wall.
-How the infection is spread along with clinical signs, diagnosis, treatment, and prevention are covered in this handout.
+• Hookworm is a parasitic infection of the gastrointestinal tract.
+The parasites have hook-like mouthparts they use to anchor themselves to the lining of the intestinal wall.
+This handout outlines clinical signs, diagnosis, treatment, and prevention.

 • House training is best accomplished with a consistent program that relies on supervision to prevent mistakes and positive reinforcement for elimination in designated locations.
 Though house training can be time-consuming, when done properly, the foundational training will last a lifetime.